 Trees as Living Memorials

-Since 2020, the Ann & Sandy Cross Conservation Area has been one of the sites where Calgary-based, family operated McInnis & Holloway Funeral Homeshas planted trees each year through their Memorial Forests Program.
+Since 2020, the Ann & Sandy Cross Conservation Area has been one of the sites where Calgary-based, family operated McInnis & Holloway Funeral Homes has planted trees each year through their Memorial Forests Program.
 There are now two forest areas where friends and families of loved-ones past can spend time in a pristine natural haven that welcomes heartfelt reflection and remembrance.
-The ASCCA’s McInnis & Holloway Memorial Forest Viewpoint overlooks our 2020 Forest, where trees were planted from 2020 to [insert year].
+The ASCCA’s McInnis & Holloway Memorial Forest Viewpoint overlooks our 2020 Forest, where trees were planted from 2020 to 2021.

-In [insert year] a new site was chosen for planting, where trees will be planted each each into the forseeable future.
+In 2022 a new site was chosen for planting, where trees will be planted each each into the foreseeable future.
 In the coming months, this area will be developed to include a walking path, sheltered rest area and signage to direct visitors, all with as minimal an impact on the land and habitat as possible.

 Directions